loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 Driver Defaults
 --------------------------------------------------------------------------------

 There are some attributes required for KVM to boot a VM.
-You can set a suitable defaults for them so, all the VMs get needed values.
+You can set suitable defaults for them so all the VMs get the necessary values.
 These attributes are set in ``/etc/one/vmm_exec/vmm_exec_kvm.conf``.
 The following can be set for KVM:

 * ``EMULATOR``: path to the kvm executable.
 * ``OS``: attributes ``KERNEL``, ``INITRD``, ``BOOT``, ``ROOT``, ``KERNEL_CMD``, ``MACHINE``,  ``ARCH`` and ``SD_DISK_BUS``.
-* ``VCPU``
+* ``VCPU``: default number of virtual CPUs provided.
 * ``FEATURES``: attributes ``ACPI``, ``PAE``.
 * ``CPU_MODEL``: attribute ``MODEL``.
 * ``DISK``: attributes ``DRIVER`` and ``CACHE``.
 All disks will use that driver and caching algorithm.